Many seasoned of investors were startled – and millions were shocked – by the market’s plunge in 2008 and the first quarter 2009.

 I was one of them (more shocked than startled) and I am sure you were too.

-The decline is best shown by the following graph of the European STOXX 600 stock market index.
+The decline is best shown by the following chart of the European STOXX 600 stock market index.

 (The STOXX Europe 600 Index represents large, mid and small capitalisation companies across 18 countries of the European region)

-It is a really attractive message I am sure you would all like to accept.
+It is a really attractive message I am sure you like.

 Today I am going to tell you a hard truth about investing.

-It’s probably the worse thing I can say if I want to attract you as a subscriber, but I have to say it.
+It’s probably the worst thing I can say if I want to attract you as a subscriber, but I have to say it.

-I will start with the bad news and then help you to manage it and maybe even profit from it.
+I will start with the unwelcome news and then help you to manage it and maybe even profit from it.

 Here it is…

 If you invest in stocks, either directly or through a fund, you will sometimes lose money.
 This is not a remote possibility.
-It’s a certainty.
+It is a certainty.

 Even if you eventually sell at a profit there may be periods in which you will lose money.
 And if you were invested in the market in 2008 or the first quarter 2009, you most certainly lost money.

-The problem is, after a time, usually two or three years of good performance, investors start acting as if the market can only go up.
-Then, without warning, along comes a sudden correction that in a short period of time wipes out most if not all of your gains from the previous months or year.
+The problem is, after a time, usually two or three years of great results, investors start acting as if the market can only go up.
+Then, without warning, along comes a sudden correction that in a brief period of time wipes out most if not all of your gains from the previous months or year.

 Welcome to the real world of investing!

-These declines that happen every now and then are perfectly normal market behaviour.
-It’s called a drawdown, a drop in market value of a company or the market overall.
+These declines that happen every now and then are perfectly normal.
+It is called a drawdown, a drop in market value of a company or the market overall.